- How To

 On top of the NBC mask, you can look at CBRN masks (Chemical, Biological, Radiological and Nuclear) as they have the highest protection against these elements.

-If you are after a mask used by the US Military, you can rely on the M40 and M50 service masks.
+If you are after a mask used by the US Military, you can rely on the M50 service mask, it is by far the best face mask for a nuclear fallout and the best type of nuclear gas mask.
 The M50 is the newest addition to the US Military and is the general purpose mask for all professions.
 A lot of these have been running dry of stock recently just because of the rise in concerns about a nuclear attack.
-These are a lot more expensive (M40 is $289 and M50 is $150-$250) that the masks mentioned above but when it’s an in-use military item then you know it does the right job.
-You can also use the 40mm NATO filters for these masks.
+These are a lot more expensive (due to their military use and high-demand) than the masks mentioned above but when it’s an in-use military item then you know it does the right job.

 The wearable protection in this article is a backup if a nuclear, chemical or biological strike happens.
 However, because these masks and suit are NBC protective they are also very reliable to use in the event of a viral outbreak or disease.
 If you live in an urban area then this kit might be the right option for you.